1# Definite Samba Guide

 It’s estimated that there were over 400 different ethnicities in 15th century Brazil.
 More than three million indigenous people lived in the territory that became Brazil.

 Indigenous culture has contributed to all aspects of Brazilian Culture.
-In culinary, art, medicine, and customs, traditional indigenous knowledge became part of Brazilian life.
+In culinary, art, medicine, customs, traditional indigenous knowledge became part of Brazilian life.

 Bahia – Samba’s Home